 Update on Marbled Murrelet Conservation Strategy

-BNR plans to select a preferred alternative at its regular meeting on Tuesday, September 5th.
-This alternative will likely be a modified version of one of the existing alternatives.
-Once the board selects a preferred alternative, the DNR will submit a supplemental draft Environmental Impact Statement.
-There will be a public comment period on this (details will be posted here when available).
-After the public comment period, the USFWS will complete a Biological Opinion, then the Official Findings (a statement that issuing the take permit will “have no effect,” “may affect, but not adversely affect,” or “may affect and is likely to adversely affect” Marbled Murrelets survival).
-These findings are stated in a Record of Decision, the public record published by the USFWS, often in the Federal Register.
-The DRN will then submit its final EIS and then the BNR will decide whether or not to adopt the Long-Term Conservation Strategy, a required component of its Habitat Conservation Plan, which will remain in effect until 2067.
+Once the DNR releases its draft Supplemental EIS, there will be a 60-day public comment period.
+Audubon chapters will be actively engaged in this process.
+Following the public-comment period, the US Fish & Wildlife Service will complete a Biological Opinion, and will publish Official Findings (a statement that issuing the take permit will “have no effect,” “may affect, but not adversely affect,” or “may affect and is likely to adversely affect” Marbled Murrelets survival).
+The DNR hopes to submit its final EIS in May 2019 at which point the BNR will decide whether or not to adopt the Long-Term Conservation Strategy, a required component of its Habitat Conservation Plan, which will remain in effect until 2067.